kristiandupont/extract-pg-schema/docs/index.md

 # Extract Schema from Postgres Database

-This will read various metadata from your postgres database and return a js object.
+Reads various metadata from your postgres database and returns a js object.
-This module is being used by [Kanel](https://github.com/kristiandupont/kanel) to generate Typescript types and [Schemalint](https://github.com/kristiandupont/schemalint) to provide linting of database schemas.
+This package is used by [Kanel](https://github.com/kristiandupont/kanel) to generate Typescript types and [Schemalint](https://github.com/kristiandupont/schemalint) to provide linting of database schemas.

 ## Installation